Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Setting and background

 for some $r_0 \in [0,\frac{Y}{2+Y})$ and $r_1\in[0,Y/2)$.

-\end{enumerate} \end{assumption} Our assumptions, in particular, do not explicitly require $\sigma$ to be a semimartingale.
-However we still impose a moment scaling condition that excludes, for instance, most rough volatility models, which are not a focus of this work.
-Above, the parameters $r_0,r_1$ control the degree of activity in the nuisance finite-variation jump terms.
+\end{enumerate} \end{assumption} Above, the parameters $r_0,r_1$ control the degree of activity in the nuisance finite-variation jump terms.
 Two such terms are included to allow for a broader range of finite-variation jump activity in our model setup.
+Note that $Y/2$ is always bigger than $Y/(2+Y)$, which shows that when the bounded variation jump component is independent from the other processes, we can incorporate a wider range of jump activity.
+These restrictions effectively guarantee that the bias introduced by finite variation components are negligible in comparison to leading bias terms arising from the locally-stable jumps in $X$.